 For invested securities representing trust assets in money held in trust, the Group uses the price at the exchange market for stocks and the Reference Prices [Yields] for OTC Bond Transactions published by the Japan Securities Dealers Association for bonds as the fair value.
-For derivative transactions, the Group uses prices quoted by information vendors, etc. as fair values.
+For derivative transactions, the Group uses prices, etc. quoted by information vendors as the fair value.
+For loans, the Group calculates the fair value for each loan based on total principal and interest amounts discounted at the interest rate that reflects the remaining tenor and credit risk of the borrower.